Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Transduction Equivalence to Posets of Bounded Width

 Intuitively, $\psi(u,v)$ means that $u$ and $v$ are in the homogeneous set defined by the border-pair $(u^-,v^+)$, which by the definition of a border-pair means that $uv$ is an edge in $G$ (or a non-edge, depending on the respective $E_{ij}$, which is why the $\exists x\; (\bcij(x))$ part is there).
 The symbol $\oplus$ stands for the exclusive disjunction.

 \end{proof}

-\ifx\proof\inlineproof Continueing in the proof of Theorem~\ref{theorem:from-posets}, we now compute the width of $P$. \else Second, we compute the width of $P$. \fi In fact, we show that $P$ can be covered by a small number of chains.
+\ifx\proof\inlineproof Continuing in the proof of Theorem~\ref{theorem:from-posets}, we now compute the width of $P$. \else Second, we compute the width of $P$. \fi In fact, we show that $P$ can be covered by a small number of chains.
 There are the $k$ chains of~$V_1,\ldots,V_k$.
-Then, for each pair $1\leq i\leq j\leq k$, we have one chain of the connector centres marked $\bss$ from $V_i$ to $V_j$ (only $i<j$), and four chains of the connector centres marked $\bbij$ (sorted by how their border pairs fall into the sets $V_i$ or~$V_j$).
-To summarize, there are $k+5\cdot \binom{k}{2} + 4k$ chains covering whole~$P$.
+Then, for each pair $1\leq i < j\leq k$, we have one chain of the connector centers marked $\bss$ from $V_i$ to $V_j$, and four chains of the connector centers marked $\bbij$, sorted by how their border pairs fall into the sets $V_i$ or~$V_j$ (they are indeed chains because border pairs demarcate maximal homogeneous sets), thus $5\cdot \binom{k}{2}$ chains.
+Finally, there is a chain of the connector centers marked $\mx {B_{ii}}$ for each $1 \le i \le k$.
+To summarize, there are $k+ 5\cdot \binom{k}{2} + k$ chains covering whole~$P$.

 Efficiency of the construction of marked poset $P$ from given (already partitioned and with the orders) graph $G$ is self-evident.
 The whole proof of Theorem~\ref{theorem:from-posets} is now finished.